oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_golden_gate_connection_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The base64 encoded list of certificates revoked by the trusted certificate authorities (Trusted CA) for PostgreSQL.</div>
+                                            <div>The base64 encoded list of certificates revoked by the trusted certificate authorities (Trusted CA).</div>
                                             <div>This parameter is updatable.</div>
                                             <div>Applicable when connection_type is one of [&#x27;MYSQL&#x27;, &#x27;POSTGRESQL&#x27;]</div>
                                                         </td>